Eloquent Many-to-Many Relationship in Laravel 10 Tutorial

 $users = Role::find($role_id)->users;

-Now, let’s test with a dummy application controller file.
+Let’s test with a dummy application controller class.

 Open any controller say DataController.php file from /app/Http/Controllers folder.

-Here, we have created two methods in which we use model methods as a property.
+Here, you can see two methods in which we used model methods as a property.

 <?php